cozie-app/cozie-website/docs/research/publications_JITAI.md

 ---
-sidebar_position: 1
+id: publications-jitai
+title: Papers on the topic of Just-in-Time Adaptive Interventions (JITAI)
+sidebar_label: Papers about JITAI
 ---

-# Papers on the topic of Just-in-Time Adaptive Interventions (JITAI)
 <!-- Template:
   - **** <br/>
   <br/>
   <br/>
   <br/>
 -->

+The publications listed below are authored by the makers of Cozie.
+The list below might serve as a good starting point for starting your reading about just-in-time adaptive interventions (JITAI).

   - **Return of the JITAI: applying a just-in-time adaptive intervention framework to the development of m-health solutions for addictive behaviors** <br/>
   Goldstein, S. P., Evans, B. C., Flack, D., Juarascio, A., Manasse, S., Zhang, F., & Forman, E. M. <br/>
   (2017) International journal of behavioral medicine, 24(5), 673-682.<br/>